 - Facebook Pages can once again be mentioned in posts from the legacy composer.

 - Tagging Facebook branded content is once again supported in the legacy composer.

-- Instagram business profiles enabled for direct publishing can engage with and moderate comments on their posts in the My Posts stream.
+- Instagram business profiles authenticated with Facebook can engage with and moderate comments on their posts in the My Posts stream.

 Update - July 12, 2018